mastermach50/blog/articles/raw/dualbooting-nixos-and-windows-with-secureboot.md

 > I am not sponsored by anyone, I am writing this on my own accord and the links here were chosen without any bias.
 I am not liable for any damages.

-> for any corrections create an issue on the github repo of this page
+> For any corrections create an issue on the github repo of this page

 ## My Current Setup (AKA your end result)
 I am currently running Windows 11 and NixOS 24.11 on the same laptop on the same NVME drive.
 I am using `systemd-boot` as my bootloader to easily switch between my Windows and NixOS installations.
 [Secure Boot](https://en.wikipedia.org/wiki/UEFI#Secure_Boot) was enabled using [lanzaboote](https://github.com/nix-community/lanzaboote).